9 Different Types Of Milk + How To Choose

 4. Organic Milk:

-This milk is derived from the cows that are gazed in greens containing no agrochemicals, pesticides and chemical fertilizers.
+This milk is derived from the cows that are gazed in greens containing no pesticidesi XA chemical substance used to eliminate, repel, or regulate specific plant or animal life forms that are considered as pests. , herbicides, or fertilizers used in agricultural sectors to manage ecosystems. ” ], pesticides and chemical fertilizersi XA chemical-based substance containing nutrients for optimum crop yield that is directly applied to the soils or plants. .
 After milking the cow, the milk is processed following the same procedure.
 However, you must be aware of the fact that there is no evidence on the high nutritional content in organic milk compared to the milk produced conventionally.
-Some studies conducted suggest the high content of omega-3 fatty acids in milk are produced organically.
+Some studies conducted suggest the high content of omega-3 fatty acids in milk are produced organically (1).

 There is a huge market for flavoured milk these days.
 You can choose from a wide range of consistency and flavours to suit your taste and lifestyle.
-Some of the popular flavours that you can try are banana, strawberry and chocolate.
-Sugar content in the flavoured milk is slightly high.
+Some of the popular flavors that you can try are banana, strawberry and chocolate.
+The sugar content in the flavoured milk is slightly high.
 However, this can be safely given to children and teens, who are fussy about drinking milk.
-According to the recent studies, chocolate flavoured milk helps in quick recovery after intense exercise sessions.
+According to recent studies, chocolate flavoured milk helps in quick recovery after intense exercise sessions (3).

 6. Powder Milk: